ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 3) Radial Plot

 - Encoding: A radial layout (polar coordinates) is used, where angular position represents the frequency of listening to Rock music and radial distance encodes depression scores.
 Color differentiates listening frequency categories and shows good discriminability.
 Size encodes the average depression score per frequency category.
 - Expressiveness: The plot maintains expressiveness since all visual encodings directly represent the data attributes.
-The encoding remains relevant, though polar plots can introduce distortions in perception, particularly for angular comparisons which are harder to judge accurately than linear ones.
+The encoding remains relevant, though polar plots can introduce distortions in perception, particularly for angular comparisons, which are harder to judge accurately than linear ones.
 - Effectiveness: While visually engaging, the plot can be difficult to gauge angles clearly, making direct comparisons less effective than in Cartesian plots.
 - Interactivity: A tooltip provides exact depression score values when hovering, and filter dropdowns allow users to switch between mental health conditions.